f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/scale-api-security/README.md

 #### 2. Import Server

 Since we already have infrastructure in TMOS, we cannot apply the configuration.
-First we will need to import server configuration to Terraform local state, and only after that we will apply Terraform scenario.
+First, we will need to import server configuration to Terraform local state, and only after that we will apply Terraform scenario.

 Run the following command to import server configuration to Terraform: